tianysun/tianysun.github.io/aboutme.md

 ---

-I am a senior undergraduate student, major in Mathematics and minor in Computer Science and Statistics at the [University of Minnesota- Twin Cities](https://twin-cities.umn.edu/) in the [School of Mathematics](https://math.umn.edu/), advised by Prof.[Maria Gini](https://www-users.cs.umn.edu/~gini/) in the [Department of Computer Science and Engineering](https://cse.umn.edu/cs).
+I am a senior undergraduate student, major in Mathematics(Computer Specialization) and minor in Statistics at the [University of Minnesota- Twin Cities](https://twin-cities.umn.edu/) in the [School of Mathematics](https://math.umn.edu/), advised by Prof.[Maria Gini](https://www-users.cs.umn.edu/~gini/) in the [Department of Computer Science and Engineering](https://cse.umn.edu/cs).

 I am an independent researcher in Prof. Maria Gini's Chatbot Group.
 I am also in Ecolab-UMN collaboration led by Jimmy Broomfield, where I am in Jimmy Broomfield's competition best team and Sarah Milstein's COVID-19 research group.
 Previously, I interned at CenterPoint Energy as a data analyst supervised by Tengran Liu.